P.J. Washington's free throws finish rally as Mavs beat Thunder 117-116 to reach West finals

 DALLAS (AP) — P.J.
 Washington Jr. made two free throws before an intentional miss with 2.5 seconds left, lifting the Dallas Mavericks to a 117-116 victory over the Oklahoma City Thunder on Saturday night and into the Western Conference finals for the second time in three seasons.

-Luka Doncic, who had 29 points, 10 rebounds and 10 assists, worked his way to the basket in the final seconds before passing to Washington in the corner.
+Luka Doncic, who had 29 points, 10 rebounds and 10 assists for his fourth triple-double this postseason, worked his way to the basket in the final seconds before passing to Washington in the corner.
 Washington pump-faked to get Gilgeous-Alexander in the air and the whistle blew as the shot fell short.

 Oklahoma City challenged the ball, but replay showed Gilgeous-Alexander making contact with Washington's arm as he went up to shoot.

-After making the first two free throws to put Dallas in front, Washington missed on purpose, and Holmgren passed to Jalen Williams, whose desperation shot from well behind half court wasn't close.
+After making the first two free throws to put Dallas in front, Washington missed on purpose with the Thunder out of timeout after the challenge.
+Holmgren passed to Jalen Williams, whose desperation shot from well behind half court wasn't close.

+“If it was a clear-as-day foul, I obviously wouldn’t have challenged it and held the timeout," Oklahoma City coach Mark Daigneault said.
+“Even if you advance the ball with 2.5 seconds at a deficit, your chances are very low.”

 The Mavericks wrapped up the series in Game 6 at home against the top-seeded Thunder, just as they did in the first round against the Los Angeles Clippers.
 Dallas trailed by 17 points in the third quarter.